marina601/discover-malta/TESTING.md

     - In that case, another email is generated and sent to the user email address to create a new password
     - The user can log in when two conditions are met, user email address and password
     - The site owner who will have access to the database, will be able to see the username, however, will not be able to see the user password which is stored securely.
-    - The user may choose to update their details in their profile page by clicking on the link `edit your profile`
+    - The user may choose to update their details on their profile page by clicking on the link `edit your profile`

 3. As a business owner, I want the user to be able to use the site easily on any device.